phurwicz/hover/README.md

 `Hover` makes data annotation blazing fast especially for engineers.
 You get:

--   A bird's eye view: plot your dataset in 2D with tooltips
+-   A bird's-eye view: plot your dataset in 2D with tooltips
     -   Explore the dataset "from above" while being able to inspect every detail.
     -   Know how much data has been labeled for each category, and where they are in the whole picture.